 - Your ability to relax

 - And eliminating things that’ll bug you, such as bugs

 If you can address each of these items in a favorable manner, then, you should be sleeping blissfully away…. maybe?
 But, because I’m sure you’re here for more than a simple list, let’s get into the details!

 If you’re here for a quick answer: I prefer to sleep on an air mattress with bedding and pillows from home, with blankets or rugs under the air mattress and on the floor of the tent.
 But, this set-up isn’t always possible, and there are other factors too… hence all the options and discussion below.

 1. Let’s start with the Camping Sleeping Pad

-You’ll have a variety of sleeping setups to consider: foam pads, inflatable pads, air mattresses, camping cots, or even mini camping bunk beds!
+You’ll have a variety of camping beds to consider: foam pads, inflatable pads, air mattresses, camping cots, or even mini camping bunk beds!
 Oh, and you can always forgo the mattress and sleep right on the ground if you’re that adventuresome!